bonitasoft/bonita-doc/md/hardware-and-software-requirements.md

 #### Subscription users
 ::: info
-**Note:** In order to apply this procedure, you MUST use a Chrome browser version that doesn't suffer from the incompatibility, or you can use Firefox, Internet Explorer/Edge or Safari, for example.
+**Note:** In order to apply this procedure, you MUST use a Chrome browser version that doesn't suffer from the incompatibility, or you can use Firefox, Edge or Safari, for example.
 :::

 1. Log in to Bonita Portal as Administrator.